 • Downtown Aquarium, Denver: Feed a slippery stingray and gaze at hypnotically moving jellyfish, stealthy sharks and frisky fish of every color.

 • Butterfly Pavilion and Insect Center, Broomfield: Walk through a tropical rainforest habitat filled with free-flying butterflies.
 Sniff exotic plants, pet a sea star and hold a tarantula.

 • Denver Museum of Nature & Science: Watch an out-of-this-world show at the planetarium and IMAX theater.
 Tour exhibits about space, gems and minerals, dinosaurs and the human body.

 • Denver Art Museum: Explore, learn and play.
 Get creative with hands-on activities for all ages, relax in one of the family fun areas and discover world-class art.

-• Pottery painting: Pick a piece of pottery at Color Me Mine in Boulder and Dynamik Ceramix in Fort Collins.
+• Pottery painting: Pick a piece of pottery at Color Me Mine in Boulder and Crackpots in Longmont.
 Make it your very own with paints and stencils.

 • Fun Parks: Keep busy all day with rides, mini-golf, go-karts, arcade games, batting cages and giant slides at Gateway Park Fun Center in Boulder, Fort Fun in Fort Collins, and Ride-A-Kart & Cascade Creek Mini-Golf in Estes Park.
 (Check websites for seasonal hours.)